MartinEesmaa/VVCEasy/README.md

 # Encode/Decode (easy)

 Before you run of RUNVVCEASY.bat or VVCEASY.exe, you need to change input from file name to input.mp4 (as example) Follow the instructions, the commands will give your options.
+Since 21 October 2021, VVCEasy is pre-release, but it's construction mode, but you can have a look with .BAT code.

 - Martin Eesmaa